matthiasn/meins/iwaswhere-web/README.md

 There a **unit-tests** for the handler functions on the server side.
 It's useful to start them in refresh mode so that they get run again on each code change:

-    $lein test-refresh
+    $ lein test-refresh

 This mechanism is also very fast.
 While the initial startup takes like 10 seconds, each subsequent run currently takes around 100ms.
+If you have **[growl](http://growl.info/)** installed, you can also call it like this:

+    $ lein test-refresh :growl

 ## REPL